scds/intro-spss/lessons/lesson2.md

 ## Lesson Objectives
 - Open SPSS Data Documents
-- Import Excel and text files using SPSS's importing tools.
+- Import Excel and text files using SPSS's import tools.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.